tytydraco/yessleep/out/My_missing_dog_came_back_or_so_I_thought.md

 At this point, I'm wondering what the hell happened to my dog because what dog ignores peanut butter?
 I'd read that animals who were starved long enough might struggle to eat, but he didn't even try.

 The rest of the day, he just sat upright on the couch going from looking at the dreamcatcher to the TV, back and forth.
-Of course, I called the vet and set an appointment in the morning.
+I called the vet and set an appointment in the morning.

 That night, my concerns were somewhat alleviated when he did his old routine where he'd lick my leg while I slept and I'd have to cover my leg to get him to stop.